adambreland/cpp-simple_bazel_cpp_toolchain/README.markdown

 explanations of:
 * how to depend on shared libraries which are produced by the toolchain
 * how to depend on internal and external targets in `cc_test` targets

+### Definition practices for all targets
+* Any target which uses the toolchain and which requires compilation or linking must be instantiated with the constraint value `//nonstandard_toolchain:simple_cpp_toolchain` in its `exec_compatible_with` attribute argument list.

 ### Shared library targets
 A shared library target is meant to represent a shared library which is linked